anandrao727/loan-negotiator-ai/README.md

 import dotenv from "dotenv";
 import helmet from "helmet";
 import rateLimit from "express-rate-limit";
-import fetch from "node-fetch";   // Go service call
+import fetch from "node-fetch"; // ✅ ensure added in package.json

 import User from "./models/User.js";
 import Proof from "./models/Proof.js";